joostdecock/site/pages/components/measurements/shouldertoshoulder.md

 ---
 permalink: /components/measurements/shouldertoshoulder
 ---
-{% include figure.html url="/img/potw/potw.jpg" description="The shoulder to shoulder measurement" %}
+{% include figure.html url="/img/potw/potw.jpg" %}

 The **shoulder to shoulder** measurement runs from the tip of your shoulder on one side across your back to the tip of your other shoulder.